Basic editing¶

 Most door types can be oriented either horizontally or vertically.
 When placing them in tunnels (as you normally would), they are automatically oriented correctly.
 Should you need it, you can always change the floor orientation manually with the O key.

-The bridge type is a bit special; it has a small amount of “overhang” into its two adjacent cells.
-You can draw long continuous bridges by placing multiple bridge floors next to each other.
+The bridge floor type has a small amount of “overhang” that extends into its two adjacent cells.
+You can draw long continuous bridges by placing multiple bridge cells next to each other.

 These floor types should take care of most of your dungeoneering needs.
-The goal was to keep it simple and not overcomplicate matters by allowing the users to define their custom types.
-In the rare case where you really need something not covered by these, you can always just add a note to the cell using a custom ID, as you will learn in the Annotations chapter.
+The goal was to keep it simple and not overcomplicate matters by allowing user-defined custom types.
+In the rare case where you really need something not covered by these, you can always just add a note to the cell using a custom ID as you will learn in the Annotations chapter.

 Drawing walls works slightly differently.
 The program makes a distinction between regular walls (the most common wall type) and so-called special walls.